UCL-ARC/Mutein/Pipelines/foldx/readme.md

 - Command line inputs - pdb needed, override anything else if you want (eg change the number of array jobs for testing)
 -----------------------------------------------------------------------
 ### Environment
-The scripts can be run in 3 modes - python, hpc and empty.
+The scripts can be run in 3 modes - python, hpc and inputs (inputs only records the inputs to external libraries).
 You can override this with user= in the batch.
 You can add your dev invironment to the top of helper.py An example of a batch command with parameters overridden: